Use our free automotive conversion rate optimization tool

 Don’t overlook the importance of mobile speed, however.
 Today, 60% to 70% of your site traffic can come from mobile devices.
 As our Google rep put it the other day, “if a client is trying to choose between a good-looking mobile site or a fast mobile site, pick fast!”
 Today’s shopper demands fast-loading mobile sites over sites with a lot of graphics.

-Here’s a free tip: If your website uses https:// (which it should), do not enter http:// for the URL.
+Here’s a free tip for testing your site speed: If your website uses https:// (which it should), do not enter http:// for the URL.
 When the webpage redirects from http:// to https:// it will increase the amount of time it takes for a page to load and give you inaccurate results.

 There are many other conversion rate tools that look at site speed.